Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance: Introduction

-The Mössbauer effect~\cite{Mossbauer:1958wsu} is famous for its exceptional energy resolution in recoil-free nuclear gamma-ray resonance.
-It can be sensitive to tiny shifts in nuclear transition energy if the nucleus is coupled to a time-variant dark matter field.
-Such couplings can induce slight but measurable changes in nuclear binding energies, leading to shifts in the resonance lines of the Mössbauer spectrum.
-The magnitude of these shifts depends solely on the strength of the new interaction and is unaffected by nuclear moments.
-We explore the sensitivity of ultralight scalar dark matter search using a recently proposed static scheme~\cite{Gao:2023ggo}.
+The Mössbauer effect~\cite{Mossbauer:1958wsu} is well known for its exceptional energy resolution in recoil-free nuclear gamma-ray resonance.
+A classic application is the experimental verification of the gravitational redshift of photons in the Earth's gravitational field~\cite{KATILA198151, Potzel1992}.
+Over the years, the Mössbauer effect has had a profound impact in materials science and chemistry.
+Its extremely high energy resolution also makes it a promising tool for probing tiny shifts in nuclear transition energies induced by couplings to a time-varying dark matter (DM) field.
+Such couplings can lead to small but measurable modifications of nuclear binding energies, resulting in shifts of the resonance lines in the Mössbauer spectrum.
+Importantly, the magnitude of these shifts is determined by the strength of the new interaction, while electromagnetic effects on nuclear energy levels are significantly suppressed due to shielding by the electron cloud.
+In addition, electromagnetic contributions typically couple to nuclear moments, which are themselves suppressed by the small size of the nucleus.